ZhouYK/glue-redux/en/log.md

 3.1.0
 - top-level node can maintain function of ambassador point;
 - get the entire state based on the index of the entire model

+3.2.0
+- new hasModel methods
+- when an unknown reference is passed in, the referToState returns undefined